ibm-cloud-docs/codeengine/deploy-job.md

 4. Configure LogDNA platform logs by using one of the following ways:

-  * After the LogDNA instance is configured, from a job details page , click **Add logging** to configure platform logs.
-When the dialogue opens, select an IBM Log Analysis with LogDNA instance to receive the platform log data by specifying a region and your log instance.
+  * After the LogDNA instance is configured, from a job details page, click **Add logging** to configure platform logs.
+When the dialogue opens, select an {{site.data.keyword.la_full}} instance to receive the platform log data by specifying a region and your log instance.
 Click **Configure**.

   * From the [Observability dashboard](https://cloud.ibm.com/observe/logging), [configure platform logs](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-config_svc_logs#config_svc_logs_ui).
 Click **Configure platform logs**.
 Select an IBM Log Analysis with LogDNA instance to receive the platform log data by specifying a region and your log instance.
 Click **Configure**.